-- Q: HAVE MY VOTING RIGHTS CHANGED BECAUSE OF THE DLC STRUCTURE? - Yes.
-On most matters that affect all of the shareholders of Carnival Corporation and Carnival plc, the shareholders of both companies effectively vote together as a single decision-making body.
-These matters are called "joint electorate actions."
+A: Yes.
+On most matters that affect all of the shareholders of Carnival Corporation and

+Carnival plc, the shareholders of both companies effectively vote together as a single decision-making body.
+These matters called "ioint electorate actions."
 Combined voting is accomplished through the special voting shares that have been issued by each company.
 Certain matters where the interests of the two shareholder bodies may diverge are called "class rights actions."
-These class rights actions will be voted on separately by the shareholders of each company.
-If either group of shareholders does not approve a class rights action, that action generally cannot be taken by either company.
-All of the proposals to be voted on at our first annual meetings are joint electorate actions, and there are no class rights actions. - Q: GENERALLY, WHAT ACTIONS ARE JOINT ELECTORATE ACTIONS? - A: Any resolution to approve an action other than a class rights action or a procedural resolution (described below) will be designated as a joint electorate action.
-The actions that would be designated as joint electorate actions include:
+These class rights actions will be voted on separately by the shareholders of company.
+If either group shareholders does not approve a class rights action, that action generally cannot be taken by either company.
+All of the proposals to be voted on at our first annual meetings are joint electorate actions, and there are no class rights actions.

+Q: Generally, what actions are joint electorate actions?

-- o the appointment, removal or re-election of any director of either or both companies; - o if required by law, the receipt or adoption of the annual accounts of both companies; - o the appointment or removal of the auditors of either company; - o a change of name by either or both companies; or - o the implementation of a mandatory exchange of Carnival plc shares for Carnival Corporation shares based on a change in tax laws, rules or regulations.
+- A: Any resolution to approve an action other than a class rights action or a procedural resolution (described below) will be designated as a joint electorate action.
+The actions that would be designated as joint electorate actions include: - the appointment, removal or re-election of any director of either or both companies; - if required by law, the receipt or adoption of the annual accounts of both companies; - the appointment or removal of the auditors of either company; - a change of name by either or both companies; or - the implementation of a mandatory exchange of Carnival plc shares for Carnival Corporation shares based on a change in tax laws, rules or regulations.